-Our interest in this Letter is to study a local operator quench state \cite{Nozaki2014,Nozaki2014a}, which is created by acting a local operator $O(x)$ on the vacuum in a given CFT at $t=0$, \be \ket{\Psi(t)}=\s{\ca{N}}\ex{-\ep H-iHt} O(x)\ket{0}, \ee where $x$ represents the position of insertion of the operator, $\e$ is a UV regularization of the local operator and $\ca{N}$ is a normalization factor so that $\braket{\Psi(t)|\Psi(t)}=1$.
+Our interest in this letter is to study a local operator quench state \cite{Nozaki2014,Nozaki2014a}, which is created by acting a local operator $O(x)$ on the vacuum in a given CFT at $t=0$, \be \ket{\Psi(t)}=\s{\ca{N}}\ex{-\ep H-iHt} O(x)\ket{0}, \ee where $x$ represents the position of insertion of the operator, $\e$ is a UV regularization of the local operator and $\ca{N}$ is a normalization factor so that $\braket{\Psi(t)|\Psi(t)}=1$.

-The reflected entropy can be evaluated in the path integral formalism \cite{Dutta2019}.
-For example, the Renyi reflected entropy in the vacuum can be computed by a path integral on $m \times n$ copies as shown in FIG. \ref{fig:replica}.
+The RE can be evaluated in the path integral formalism \cite{Dutta2019}.
+For example, the Renyi RE in the vacuum can be computed by a path integral on $m \times n$ copies as shown in FIG. \ref{fig:replica}.
 Here, we would view this manifold as a correlator with twist operators as in the lower of FIG. \ref{fig:replica}, where we define the twist operators $\sigma_{g_A}$ and $\sigma_{g_B}$.
 Here, we focus on the following mixed state,

 where $\Psi(t)$ is a time-dependent pure state as $\ket{\Psi(t)}=\s{\ca{N}}\ex{-\ep H-iHt} O(0)\ket{0} $.
 Then, in a similar manner to the method in \cite{Nozaki2014}, the replica partition function in this state can be obtained by a correlator as